01 of 06

 Low-Odor or Low-VOC Paint

-First of all, there is no clear mandatory standard for what constitutes a Low-VOC paint or a Zero-VOC paint.
-Even the voluntary standards that do exist do not include the VOCs that may be in the pigment added at the paint store at purchase time.
-And just like a lot of other "organic" marketing of our milk and foods, some companies use Low-VOC or No-VOC paint as a marketing term.
-Further, because these terms are confusing, a lot of store clerks may not know the actual VOC status of a paint.
+There is no clear mandatory standard for what constitutes a "low-VOC" or "low-odor" paint.
+Even the voluntary standards that do exist do not include the VOCs that may be present in the pigment added to the paint at the paint store.
+And just like a lot of other "organic" marketing of our milk and foods, some companies use these terms loosely for marketing purposed.
+Furthermore, because these terms are confusing, a lot of store clerks may not know the actual VOC content of a paint.
 It is ultimately up to you to read the labels to see if paint at least meets the Green Seal GS-11 Standard or better.

-Low-Odor or Low-VOC Paint are terms used to describe VOC content that meets the less stringent EPA standard of 250 g/L for latex paints or 380 g/L for oil-based paint.
+Low-Odor and Low-VOC are terms used to describe VOC content that meets the less stringent EPA standard of 250 g/L for latex paints or 380 g/L for oil-based paint.
 But here's where it gets confusing.
-A paint may be labeled Low VOC and be significantly BETTER than these standards.
-For example, if you buy a Green Seal certified paint, the maximum VOC content will be 50 g/L for flat paint or 150 g/L for other paint—not 250 g/L, as per the EPA standard.
+A paint may be labeled "Low-VOC" and be significantly better than these standards.
+For example, if you buy a Green Seal-certified paint, the maximum VOC content will be 50 g/L for flat paint or 150 g/L for other paint—not 250 g/L, as per the EPA standard.
 For truly low-VOC paint, you should look for a VOC range of 10 to 25 g/L.Continue to 4 of 6 below.

-Zero VOC or NO VOC paint is a misnomer, since still contains very, very low levels of VOC.
-Usually, paints marketed with these titles will have VOC levels under 5 g/L. Even when adding in pigment at the paint store, which can add 2 to 5 g/L of VOC, the total VOC content for the mixed paint should be under 10 g/L—which is excellent.
+Zero-VOC or No-VOC paint is a misnomer because these paints do contain very, very low levels of VOCs.
+Usually, paints marketed with these titles will have VOC levels under 5 g/L. Even when adding in pigment at the paint store, which can add 2 to 5 g/L of VOCs, the total VOC content for the mixed paint should be under 10 g/L, which is excellent.

 Non-Toxic or Natural Paint

-Non-toxic or natural paints are mostly manufactured by alternative paint companies.
-These paints will be harder to find, and you may have to order them on line.
+Non-toxic and natural paints are primarily manufactured by alternative paint companies.
+These paints can be harder to find than conventional paints, and you may have to order them online.
 They are made from natural ingredients, and although they are environmentally friendly and healthy, you may experience some performance difference in the way the paint covers (or doesn't) and flows off the brush.
-Just be aware that these paints don't all act like the mass-produced paints to which we've become accustomed.
+Just be aware that these paints don't all act like the mass-produced paints we're familiar with.

 That being said, non-toxic or natural paints are as safe as paint gets.
 Their raw ingredients are all natural and include things like: